Introduction to Manas

 Guwahati, 5 hours approx

-About Manas National Park:
+About Manas National Park India:

 It all started with a Manas R.F. and North Kamrup R.F. which was declared a sanctuary from 1st October 1928 onwards.
 The area that this reserve occupied was of 360 sq.
 Km.; earlier it was mainly used by the royal family of Cooch Behar and the then Raja of Gauripur for hunting purposes.
 The area of this reserve was increased to 391 sq.
 Km. from 360 sq.
 Km in the year 1950 and 1951.
 It was announced as a World Heritage Site in the year 1985 by UNESCO and got its biosphere status in the year 1989.